Skip to main content

 About

-The Federal Work-Study Program was established by Congress to help students find employment to meet educational costs while providing work experience related to academic majors and interests.
+Congress established the Federal Work-Study (FWS) Program to help students find employment to meet educational costs while providing work experience related to academic majors and interests.
 Approximately 2,000 undergraduates participate in the program annually at Northwestern University.

 Most students work between six and ten hours per week.
-Funds are paid directly to students, and are intended to pay for books and other personal expenses.
-Federal Work-Study funds are not credited toward students' invoices.
+The Federal Work Study program is not a loan.
+Student wages are subsidized by the Federal government and paid directly to students for hours worked.
+Wages are paid directly to students via a paycheck and are intended to be used for books and other personal expenses.
+Work-Study funds are not credited toward the students' account invoice.

 Awards & Eligibility